aiman-al-masoud/deixiscript/docs/README.md

 The compiler takes a bunch of sentences, it splits them by dot, and parses each one of them.
 You get a list of ASTs.

-A world model is generated and validated against the conceptual model
+A World Model is generated from the ASTs and validated against the Conceptual Model

 The world model together with the ASTs is used to generate standalone javascript code.